timglabisch/timglabisch.github.io/_posts/2014-09-07-from-repository-to-domainmanager.md

-the product represents one row in the products table. the table gateway provide low level access to the database. the important thing is that it doesn't care about your domain, it's just an service in the infrastructure layer to provide access to the database. there is nothing wrong with a table gateway, for exampe a repository could use an table gateway for low level access to the database.
+the product represents one row in the products table. the table gateway provide low level access to the database. the important thing is that it doesn't care about your domain, it's just a service in the infrastructure layer to provide access to the database. there is nothing wrong with a table gateway, for exampe a repository could use an table gateway for low level access to the database.